A Survey of Reinforcement Learning from Human Feedback: Label Collection

 \item[Trajectory Quality] Most approaches directly use the trajectories generated during \gls{RL} training.
 Especially early in training, these can be very bad with respect to the ground-truth reward function.
 In addition to that, they can be irrelevant or even contradictory for a given task~\citep{katz2021preferencebased}.
 Building queries on such trajectories may lead to unnatural queries for a human to respond to, such as comparing a very bad trajectory with an irrelevant one. \citet{katz2021preferencebased} measure trajectory quality by optimizing over sampled reward functions.
 Similarly, \citet{cui2018active} generate trajectories using optimal policies for reward functions sampled from the current Bayesian belief.

 \item[Query Diversity] When asking many queries (in batch, in sequence), the diversity of the queries becomes especially crucial to avoid asking redundant queries.
 Most work \citep{christiano2017deep,lee2021pebble,verma2024hindsight} follows a very myopic approach: Queries are often selected from a usually randomly-generated set of potential queries, and sequences of queries are not really coordinated.
 While some work exists that specifically tackles the selection of a batch of diverse queries \citep{biyik2018batch,biyik2024batch}, the latter is rarely considered due to its computational intractability.
 Indeed, planning ahead a sequence of queries would amount to solving a sequential decision-making problem under uncertainty over a combinatorial action space (i.e., the set of possible queries).
 For diverse batch querying, previous work considered using clustering methods such as k-medoids \citep{biyik2018batch} or more recently determinantal point processes, which define probability distributions that promote diversity \citep{biyik2024batch}.
+In addition to approaches focused on selecting diverse queries, another promising research direction involves generating inherently diverse and informative behaviors to select from.
+This can be achieved with techniques such as entropy-regularized \gls{RL} \citep{ziebart2008maximum,haarnoja2017reinforcement} or generative methods based on flow networks \citep{bengio2021flow}.
+The latter is particularly relevant for RLHF for generative models such as \glspl{LLM} \citep{hu2024amortizing}.
+To our knowledge, this direction has not yet been explored in the context of \gls{RLHF}.

 \item[Query Cost] The cost of generating queries may also be an important factor if the interaction of the human is live since it may not be practical to let the human wait before showing any queries~\citep{biyik2024batch}.
 In that case, it may be more important to quickly show some relatively good queries instead of computing the most informative ones.
 Although this factor may not translate directly into an acquisition function, it may influence the choice of the acquisition function and its implementation in a given problem. \end{description}